 New business owners can claim or update the company's profile page on Trustpilot and engage with previous customers by replying to any unanswered reviews.
 This is possible through Trustpilot's free or paid services.

 We appreciate that when new owners take over a company, they may want to have the existing Trustpilot reviews on that company’s profile page removed.
 This would allow them to start with a clean slate, and gather reviews about the service they provide.

 New ownership doesn’t change or invalidate the experiences that reviewers had with the company at the time they wrote their reviews.
 We believe that removing these reviews would be inconsistent with our core values of trust and transparency, because we would be removing content that is a genuine expression of the reviewers’ buying or service experiences.

 What companies can do

-We’d also add that on Trustpilot, the TrustScore gives more weight to recent reviews rather than old reviews, as we believe that new reviews provide a more up-to-date indication of the current level of customer satisfaction.
-Over time, this will mean that the TrustScore will reflect the performance of the new owners, even though all of the company’s reviews remain.
+Over time, this means that the most visible reviews (those on the first page of a company's profile), the company's rating and the TrustScore will reflect the performance of the new owners, even though all of the company’s reviews remain.
 You can read more about how the TrustScore is calculated here.